jellyr/RaytracaH/README.md

-# raytracaH
+# RaytracaH

-raytracaH is ray tracer written in Haskell using functional approach.
+RaytracaH is ray tracer written in Haskell using functional approach.
 Current version is in very early stage and more features are to come soon.

 # Licence